Bhuvaneshpts/Twitter-Sentiment-Analysis/README.md

 then print X and Y

-Split the dataset into two train and test.
+Step 8: Split the dataset into two train and test.

-After that converting the textual data to numerical data using TfidfVectorizer().
+Step 9: After that converting the textual data to numerical data using TfidfVectorizer().

-Create the Logistic Regression model to predict the accuracy score for both training and test data.
+Step 10: Create the Logistic Regression model to predict the accuracy score for both training and test data.

-In last import pickle library to save the pre-trained model.
+Step 11: In last import pickle library to save the pre-trained model.

 import pickle